rurban/libu8ident/c23++proposal.md

 4 What will this proposal change?
 =================================

+# The set of TR31 XID ranges will become smaller.

+Restricting the **Identifier_Type** plus the Allowed Scripts, plus demanding NFC will shrink the original XID set from 971267 codepoints to 93036 codepoints.
+The ranges expand from 36 to 315. (when split by scripts already, 25 splits happen).

 # Only Recommended scripts are now allowed, Excluded and Limited_Use scripts are excluded.